-Lixin Huang, president of the American College of Traditional Chinese Medicine (ACTCM), recently participated in an event called “Healing Without Harm.”
+Lixin Huang, former president of the American College of Traditional Chinese Medicine (ACTCM), recently participated in an event called “Healing Without Harm.”
 Huang joined Jill Robinson, founder and executive director of Animals Asia Foundation (AAF), for a fascinating look at the use of endangered species products in traditional medicine.
 Huang and Robinson have formed a unique partnership aimed at providing TCM practitioners and users world-wide with information regarding alternatives to endangered species ingredients in traditional medicine.

 Robinson founded AAF to help preserve endangered species in Asia, in particular combatting the inhumane practices of Asiatic black bear farming in China.